PhyloSDF: Phylogenetically-Conditioned Neural Generation of 3D Skull Morphology via Residual Flow Matching

 \subsection{Phylogenetic Distance}

 A phylogenetic tree $\mathcal{T} = (V, E, \ell)$ is a rooted, edge-weighted tree in which leaves correspond to extant taxa, internal nodes correspond to hypothetical common ancestors, and $\ell : E \to \mathbb{R}_{>0}$ assigns evolutionary time (or molecular divergence) to each branch.
-We define the Patristic Distance $d_{\mathrm{phylo}}(a, b)$ between taxa $a$ and $b$ as the sum of branch lengths along the unique path connecting them in $\mathcal{T}$:
+We define the Patristic Distance $d_{\mathrm{phylo}}(a, b)$ between taxa $a$, $b$ as the total branch length along the unique path connecting them in $\mathcal{T}$:

-In practice, we use a genus-level proxy derived from published molecular phylogenies of the Thraupidae~\cite{burns2014phylogenetics, burns2002phylogenetic}, assigning normalized distances as follows: congeneric species receive $d = 0.125$; sister genera within a tribe receive $d = 0.375$; and pairs spanning the root receive $d = 1.0$.
+In practice, we use a genus-level proxy derived from published molecular phylogenies of the Thraupidae~\cite{burns2014phylogenetics, burns2002phylogenetic}, assigning normalized distances as follows: $d = 0.125$ for congeneric species; $d = 0.375$ for sister genera within a tribe; $d = 1.0$ for pairs spanning the root.
 All distances are normalized to $[0, 1]$.